hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Whenever you try to access a variable for which there are no local or global variables with the variable's name, JavaScript looks at the global object and looks for a property with that name.
 In this example, since there are no local or global variables named `foo`, JavaScript looks in the global object and finds the `foo` property.
 As a result, line `2` is identical to `global.foo`; it returns the value of the property `foo` from the global object.

 We discuss the global object here since you need to know where JavaScript gets all those global entities like `NaN`, `Infinity`, and `setTimeout`.
 It's not very often that you'll need to modify the global object, but you'll sometimes use it to set properties in Node that you need in multiple modules.
 We'll discuss Node modules in the next course.
-When JavaScript runs a program, it creates an object that is accessible throughout your entire program called the **global object**.

-`global`
-`window`

-## 12. Method and Property Lookup Sequence

-### 12.1 Property Look-Up in the Prototype Chain
+## 12. Method and Property Lookup Sequence in the Prototype Chain

 When you access a property on an object, JavaScript first looks for an "own" property with that name on the object.
 If the object does not define the specified property, JavaScript looks for it in the object's prototype.
 If it can't find the property there, it next looks in the prototype's prototype.
 This process continues until it finds the property or it reaches `Object.prototype`.
 If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.

-The implication here is that when two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence.
-Let's see an example:
+The implication here is that when two objects in the same prototype chain have a property with the same name, *the object that's closer to the calling object takes precedence.* Let's see an example:

 ```js
 let a = {